bylinina/augustinian_babylm/README.md

 sits in the property-knowledge conditions (`base` +1.4, `wugs` +3.7, both 9/9) and vanishes when distractor sentences are inserted.
-The COMPS gain additionally replicates across the 3 seed runs of the headline pair (+1.46 / +1.05 / +0.77), while every other zero-shot task flips sign between seeds — pure noise by contrast.
+The COMPS gain additionally replicates across the 3 seed runs of the headline pair (+1.46 / +1.05 / +0.77), while every other zero-shot task flips sign between seeds.
 Syntax (BLiMP) is flat; BLiMP-supplement slightly negative.
 That is: the general-purpose evaluation shows a gain precisely on its one object-property task, and nowhere else.